kinu/speculative-loading/README.md

 - Requests must be **uncredentialed**
 - Prefetched resources must be available **only to the immediate next top-level navigation**
 - Requests must **not share network connections and state** (e.g. https://github.com/whatwg/fetch/issues/917)
+- (Depending on how uncredentialed requests are implemented, it might need additional mitigations like no onerror / no onload)

 (Here this also assumes the UA implements some form of [Double-keyed or partitioned HTTP cache](https://github.com/whatwg/fetch/issues/904))

-### Opt-in Mechanism for Uncredentialed Navigations
+### Thoughts on Uncredentialed Navigations

-Navigations are credentialed by default, but the mitigation listed above require uncredentialed requests, which implies that a mechanism for a site to explicitly allow uncredentialed navigation to their page might be needed.
+Navigations are credentialed by default, but the mitigation listed above require uncredentialed requests, which implies that some mechanism to make this work without breaking correctness is desirable.

+#### Ephemeral Cookies

+One thought is to make prefetch requests only when the target site doesn't have any associated credentials/cookies stored in UA, so that the requests can be safely uncredentialed.
+If the response tries to set some cookies that need to be made in an ephemeral cookie store so that they can be committed and stored only when the user actually made the navigation to the same URL.
+This needs to come with additional mitigations of no-onerror/no-onload so that the referrer site can't observe the results.

+#### Opt-in Mechanism

+This could be also solved if web has a mechanism for the target site to explicitly allow uncredentialed navigation to their page might be needed.
 Otherwise a referrer page can force a victim page to be loaded without credentials to make the page appear as if broken.

 One plausible way is to address this conflict is to add a response header that can tell the UA that the page can be safely prefetched and loaded without credentials, e.g. `Allow-Uncredentialed-Navigations`.

+This can be used in addition to Ephemeral Cookies so that the responses can be used either when the site responded with the opt-in header or when the site didn't have any credential information stored in UA.

-## Acknowledgements
+## Acknowledgements for the Threat Model section

 Thanks a lot for sharing a lot of insights on the threat model section:
 Jeffrey Yasskin, David Benjamin, Matt Menke, Shivani Sharma, Josh Karlin, Dominic Farolino, Yoav Weiss, Brad Lassey, (probably more)